matt-benton/mb-personal-nuxt/content/articles/_tips_for_writing_better_if_statements.md

 }
 ```

-Next, in our if statement, we look for a positive result by checking if the number of drinks and breadsticks are greater than 0.
+Next, in our if statement, we look for a positive result by checking if the number of drinks and breadsticks is greater than 0.

 ## <a href="#extract-a-complicated-conditional-into-its-own-function" id="extract-a-complicated-conditional-into-its-own-function">Extract a Complicated Conditional Into Its Own Function